FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/rpc.md

 - error: Error result field.
 The member must be included in the failure, and must not be included when no error is caused.
 Its parameter value must be an object defined in the [3.3] (#id6) section.
 - id: Responsive id.
 The member must be contained.
 Its value must match the id value in the corresponding client request.
 If the id of the request object shows errors (such as a parameter error or an invalid request), the value must be null.

-The example format of RPC response packetage:
+The example format of RPC response package:
 ```
 {"jsonrpc": "2.0", "result": "0x1", "id": 1}
 ```